praetoriandigital/cub-docs/readme.md

 ## Changes

 * 0.28.x, March 2, 2019
    - Registration route for already logged user now redirects to home.
-  - Fixed errors related to the OpenidConnect/Facebook logins
+   - Fixed errors related to the OpenidConnect/Facebook logins.
    - Changed default CDN.

 * 0.27.x, Dec 7, 2019
   - Added the option to display the individual characters of the entered password.
   - Added the list of password rules to the forms where a new password is required.
   - Fixed focus on labeled inputs.
-  - Initial support for OpenId
+  - Initial support for OpenId.
   - Better handling for the expired session.
   - Fixed inputs with icons positioning.

 **Outdated versions:**

-* 0.26.x Sep 21, 2019
+* 0.26.x, Sep 21, 2019
   - Added support for create organization members without email.
   - CSS fix for buttons.
   - Support for multiple trusting organization management in the members form.
   - Fixed the bug with double events from LabeledCombobox.
   - Show discount value on the payment page.
   - Integrated Sentry SDK.

-* 0.25.x Sep 12, 2019
+* 0.25.x, Sep 12, 2019
   - Introduced 2 step login form with saml sp initiated flow.
   - Password reset functionality was added for the org admins.

 * 0.24.x, May 29, 2019
   - **ATTENTION!**